 What Resolution Do My Bitmap Files Need To Be?

-The Graphics Department recommends printing all Inkjet graphics using images that have a minimum input resolution of 125 ppi and a maximum of 150 ppi at final size.
+The Graphics Department recommends printing all Inkjet graphics using images that have a minimum input resolution of 125 ppi and a maximum at 100% final size.

 How Should I Save My File?